Divyajadav/SMS-SPAM-DETECTION-/README.md

 The model was deployed on the web using Streamlit.
 The user interface has a simple input box where the user can input a message, and the model will predict whether it is spam or not spam.

 ## Demo
-To try out the SMS Spam Detection model, visit [here](https://textsafe.streamlit.app/).
+To try out the SMS Spam Detection model, visit [here] (https://divyajadav.streamlit.app/)

 ## Usage
 To use the SMS Spam Detection model on your own machine, follow these steps: